 Confirmation is a sacrament through which we receive the Holy Spirit to make us stronger Christians and true witnesses of Jesus Christ.
 It is a sacrament of initiation, which begins with Baptism and continues through Eucharist.
 We offer a one-year program for students in Grade 10.
 However, candidates can begin their preparation in the latter years of high school as well.

-For 2020-2021, we will offer a limited in-person program and half-day retreat if it is safe to do so and is allowed.
+For 2021-2022, we offer a limited in-person program and half-day retreat if it is safe to do so.

 We will have a Confirmation liturgy in the spring of 2021.